LMeucci/SO_Progetto/README.md

 4- readPR(port): read adc register

-5- removeLED(port): Uninstall a led, disable channel or entire pwm if the last pin on pwm on a given timer 6- removePR(port): Uninstall a PR, zero all register for adc
+5- removeLED(port): Uninstall a led, disable channel or entire pwm if the last pin on pwm on a given timer 6- removePR(port): Uninstall a PR, zero all registers for adc

 0x01c5HELLO
 0x02c2##